TheAionxGit/Aionx/README.md

     pip install -r requirements.txt
     ```

-3. (TODO) explore the example notebooks in the `examples/` directory to get started.
+3. (TODO) explore the example notebooks in the [Link to Tutorial Notebook](examples/tutorial_notebook.ipynb) directory to get started.

 ## Usage